 Thanksgiving Day is not only a time to gather with friends and family to eat a sumptuous meal and count blessings.
-It’s also National Family Health History Day, an annual event that also takes place on Thanksgiving.
+It’s also National Family Health History Day on November 26, is an annual event that also takes place on Thanksgiving.
 The idea is to take a day when everyone in your family is assembled and discuss the family health history, specifically any occurrence of colorectal cancer.
 Healthcare providers encourage you to use this day to share and care about this and other serious diseases.

 National Family Health History Day timeline